Agoda Hero Banner

 What's the typical price of a resort in Vancouver (BC) this Friday and Saturday?

-The average price for a 3-star resort in Vancouver (BC) this Friday and Saturday is USD 182.
-The average price for a 4-star resort in Vancouver (BC) this Friday and Saturday is USD 213.
-The typical price for a 5-star resort in Vancouver (BC) this weekend is USD 354.
+The average price for a 3-star resort in Vancouver (BC) this Friday and Saturday is USD 390.
+The typical price for a 5-star resort in Vancouver (BC) this weekend is USD 200.

 What are the top resorts in Vancouver (BC) next to Granville Island Public Market?

-Verified travelers to Vancouver (BC) who stayed in close proximity to Granville Island Public Market have given exceptional reviews to Hermitage Vancouver, Keefer House and Comfortable private room near UBC-B.
+Verified travelers to Vancouver (BC) who stayed in close proximity to Granville Island Public Market have given exceptional reviews to The Sunset Hotel West End, centeral of vancouver downtown and Comfortable private room near UBC-B.

 What hotels in Vancouver (BC) have the best views?